 Because creating finger wave hairstyles are a time-consuming process, many fans of the look choose to visit their hair stylist to have finger waves added to their long hair.
 If you want to try creating finger waves at home then you will need a fine-tooth comb, at least a dozen duckbill hair clamps, hair gel, and plenty of patience!

 1. The Modern Finger Wave for Long Hair

 If you have long hair and want to add finger waves to it without spending hours styling your hair then the best thing to do is curl the length of your hair first!
 Sweep your hair across your face into an exaggerated side parting, hold this parting in place by adding hairspray to the roots and length of your hair and then begin curling with either curling irons or hair straighteners.

 Once your hair is curled you can add finger wave inspired waves to the front of your hair by using your fingers and a comb and applying heat to each curl until you have the shape you want: this will create the finger wave effect in your hair without having to spend hours styling it.
-This is a look that oozes red carpet glamor and is sure to attract attention.
+This is a look that oozes red carpet glamour and is sure to attract attention.

 2. Traditional Vintage Finger Waves